Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When you're recovering from an illness, surgery, or injury, you may need outpatient rehabilitation.
-This means you'll receive one or more types of therapy after you've been discharged from a hospital or clinic.
-You may go to an outpatient rehabilitation facility.
-Or, in some cases, treatment may take place in your home.
+This means you'll get one or more types of therapy after you leave a hospital or clinic.
+You may go to an outpatient rehab facility.
+Or in some cases, treatment may take place in your home.
 The goal of this rehab is to help you heal and get back to your everyday activities.

-As part of your recovery, you may begin by receiving care at a hospital and then move to outpatient treatment.
-Depending on the nature or extent of your injury, your treatment might be given by physical therapists, who will help you regain muscle control and function.
-Or, you may see a speech therapist.
+As part of your recovery, you may start by getting care at a hospital.
+You may then move to outpatient treatment.
+Depending on the nature or extent of your injury, your treatment might be given by physical therapists.
+They will help you get back muscle control and function.
+Or you may see a speech therapist.
 An occupational therapist can help you relearn how to go about your daily life.
 You might need other specialists, depending on your situation.
-A physiatrist, a doctor who is a rehabilitation specialist, may help plan and evaluate your rehab.
+A physiatrist may help plan and evaluate your rehab.
 A physiatrist is a healthcare provider who is a rehab expert.

-You will usually need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
-In these cases, your treatment will usually begin in the hospital.
-When you begin to improve, you will probably change to a program of occupational and physical therapy.
-You will also have supervised aerobic conditioning exercises a few times a week while at home.
+You will often need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
+In these cases, your treatment will usually start in the hospital.
+When you start to get better, you will likely change to a program of occupational and physical therapy.
+You may also have supervised aerobic conditioning exercises a few times a week while at home.

 Some illnesses, such as stroke, may need a combination of rehab programs.
 For example, you may need a speech pathologist to help you learn to speak again.
 You may also need a physical or occupational therapist to help you learn how to walk and go about your daily activities.

-Many mental health conditions may be treated with rehab.
-These include clinical depression and eating disorders.
+Many mental health problems may be treated with rehab.
+These include depression and eating disorders.
 This kind of rehab is given by psychologists, psychiatrists, or counselors.
 For instance, a therapist can help you find the cause of your depression.
 Then he or she can help you notice and change negative patterns of thinking.
-This can help you regain your sense of vitality and pleasure in life.
+This can help you get back your sense of vitality and pleasure in life.

-In many instances, people undergoing outpatient therapy have had a severe accident, illness, or other crisis that has turned their life upside down.
+In many cases, people going through outpatient therapy have had a severe accident, sickness, or other crisis that has turned their life upside down.
 It can be overwhelming and exhausting to figure out how to adapt from being in a hospital to living in the world at large.

-Having trusted therapists to help you through every aspect of rehab—both physical and emotional—is critical.
-Often, you'll also need one or more caregivers to help you move from inpatient to outpatient care and assist in your overall recovery.
+Having trusted therapists to help you through every aspect of rehab—both physical and emotional—is vital.
+Often, you'll also need one or more caregivers to help you move from inpatient to outpatient care.
+They will aid in your overall recovery.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |